 Pros:

-- A cloud-based system: A SaaS subscription service
+- Cloud-Based System: A SaaS subscription service

-- Includes malware protection: Suitable for protection against ransomware
+- Includes Malware Protection: Suitable for protection against ransomware

-- Application-level database backup: Compatible with MySQL, MariaDB, Oracle, PostgreSQL, and DB2
+- Application-Level Database Backup: Compatible with MySQL, MariaDB, Oracle, PostgreSQL, and DB2

 Cons:

-- Doesn’t backup SQL Server: You will need to use file backup on data extracts for SQL Server
+- Doesn’t Backup SQL Server: You will need to use file backup on data extracts for SQL Server

 Commvault Backup and Recovery is offered as part of the Commvault Disaster Recovery package, which you can examine with a 30-day free trial.
 Another option to get the Disaster and Recovery service is to choose the 30-day free trial of Commvault Complete Data Protection.